• Home

 Distance yourself from the attackers

-You can always take the police back to the area.
+You can always take the police back to the area if you have to deal with them at all.

 It’s best to distance yourself a great amount, find another person or group to stick around, and then:

-Call 911 as soon as humanely possible after the attack.
-This helps ensure to them that you’re the victim (and not the assailant!), and gives you a safety net if the attacker is still trying to find you.
+Call 911 as soon as humanely possible after the attack if needed.
+This helps ensure to them that you’re the victim (and not the assailant), and gives you a safety net if the attacker is still trying to find you.

 Wait in the location, preferably with other helpful individuals, until they arrive.